 We also performed our own value in use calculation for all properties, setting expectations for future cash flows by reference to both rental income and wet sales.
-We made prudent assumptions in relation to cash inflows, taking into account expected restrictions on trading during 2021, moderate growth and discount rates and assessed the sensitivity of the calculation to these rates.
+We made prudent assumptions in relation to cash inflows, taking into account expected restrictions on trading during 2022, moderate growth and discount rates and assessed the sensitivity of the calculation to these rates.
 Where our work highlighted any properties with a value in use lower than carrying value, we challenged management's assertions and sought to understand and corroborate assumptions such as alternate uses for those properties.

-As a result of the procedures performed, we are satisfied with the Group's assessment that there is no additional permanent impairment to the carrying value of the trading properties, other than the £279,000 charge recognised in the financial statements.
+As a result of the procedures performed, we are satisfied with the Group's assessment that there is no permanent impairment to the carrying value of the trading properties.